This story originally ran on LDS Living in 2017.

 Statue of Joseph and Hyrum Smith on their way from Nauvoo, Illinois to the Carthage Jail.
 Located in front of the Nauvoo Illinois Temple.
 This 2003 sculpture is by Stanley J. Watts (human figures) and Kim Corpany (horses).

-Learn more about Joseph and Hyrum's time in Carthage through a new reenactment called Carthage.
-Featuring LDS actors Darin Southam (as Joseph) and Jasen Wade (as Hyrum) among others, this dramatic film is based on documents handed down from those who witnessed their tragic martyrdom.
+Learn more about Joseph and Hyrum's time in Carthage through a reenactment called Carthage.
+Featuring Latter-day Saint actors Darin Southam (as Joseph) and Jasen Wade (as Hyrum) among others, this dramatic film is based on documents handed down from those who witnessed their tragic martyrdom.
+The DVD is available at DeseretBook.com or you can watch the trailer below.